WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 For further guidance please see the missing protocol or speak to Nottinghamshire County Council’s Glen Scruby, Children’s Missing Officer. firstname.lastname@example.org / 0115 8041045

 Photographing and Videoing of Children in School

 At Barnby Road Academy we have taken a sensible and balanced approach to photographing and videoing children on the Academy site.
-We have a formal policy around taking photographs and video images of children and a copy of the document is available from the Academy.

 Taking pictures and video images of children’s achievements and activities is a wonderful way of capturing a memory and promoting successes.
 The policy document explains in detail the school’s requirement to obtain parental permission while taking such images and the safeguards in place to ensure anonymity (wherever possible) in their usage.

-Further guidance is provided by the Information Commissioners Office on taking photographs in Schools and the Data Protection Act 1998 ICO: taking photographs in schools.
+Further guidance is provided by the Information Commissioners Office on taking photographs in Schools and the Data Protection Act 1998 ICO: taking photographs in schools

 Private Fostering Guidance for Schools

 Schools play an essential role in identifying privately fostered children.
 Although most children in private fostering situations are likely to be safe, in some private fostering arrangements there are can be safeguarding issues and children and young people often find it difficult to know who to talk to about their safety or welfare.

 This guidance aims to raise the awareness of the role of education professionals in highlighting cases of private fostering and safeguarding children at risk.